Last reviewed on 7th August 2023 by Martin Alexander (Mortgage Advisor)

 - Make offers in confidence

-3. Apply for a mortgage
+When to apply for a mortgage

 You’ll then get a mortgage illustration that will contain key details of your mortgage, such as: